-Like rulers and gridlines, guides in PowerPoint allow you to position and snap your slide objects in place.
-When you enable guides using the steps illustrated on this page, you see just two guides by default.
+Like Gridlines, Guides also allow you to position and snap your slide objects in place.
+When guides are enabled for the first time within PowerPoint, you can just see two guides by default.
 These guides are two dotted lines, one horizontal and the other vertical.
-They span to intersect at the very center of the slide, as shown in Figure 1.
+They span to intersect exactly at the center of the slide, as shown in Figure 1.

 Figure 1: Guides on the PowerPoint slide

-By default these guides may not be visible at all on your slides.
+By default, guides may not be visible at all on your slides.
 Making them visible though can help while working with positioning any of your slide objects.
 Also if you need to position certain objects at the same position on successive slides, guides can be an amazing help!
-In successive tutorials, we will explore techniques that help you working with guides, or even creating new guides.
-In this tutorial, you will learn how to get started with guides by showing or hiding them in PowerPoint 2010:
+In successive tutorials, we will explore techniques that help you working with guides, or even adding more guides.
+In this tutorial, you will learn how to get started with guides by showing or hiding them in PowerPoint 2013:

-- Launch PowerPoint 2010.
-Typically, the program opens a new presentation with a blank slide as shown in Figure 2 below.
-As you can see, there are no guides visible by default.
+- Launch PowerPoint 2013, and open a Blank Presentation as shown in Figure 2.
+Note that there are no guides visible by default.

 Figure 2: Default PowerPoint interface with no guides visible

-- To make the guides visible, select the View tab of the Ribbon, locate the Show group, and enable the Guides check-box that has been highlighted in red in Figure 3.
+- To enable the guides, select the View tab of the Ribbon, and make sure you select the Guides check-box, as shown highlighted in red within Figure 3.

 - To turn on the visibility of the guides, you can use the keyboard shortcut Alt+F9.
 Use the same shortcut key to toggle it away.